isomerpages/moe-jingshanpri/_subject-learning/Art.md

 choices, fostering self-awareness and ethical decision-making.</p>
 <p></p>
 <p>Art-making in our classrooms is more than a technical exercise—it is a
 journey of discovery and personal growth.
-Pupils are encouraged to experiment confidently with multiple media and techniques, from drawing and painting to sculpture and digital art.
+Students are encouraged to experiment confidently with multiple media and techniques, from drawing and painting to sculpture and digital art.
 This exploration nurtures adaptability, curiosity, and perseverance, strengthening their ability to solve problems creatively